View All Cities

 Berlin

-Berlin Citizenship Processing Time (2026 Update)
+Berlin Citizenship Processing Time 2026

 If you live in the state of Berlin and have applied (or are planning to apply) for German citizenship in Berlin, the processing time is one of the most critical factors.
-Based on our community database, we currently have 67 real-world applications submitted for Berlin.
-The latest data indicates that the average processing time here is approximately 263 days.
+Based on our community database, we currently have 83 real-world applications submitted for Berlin.
+The latest data indicates that the average processing time here is approximately 262 days.

 Applying for naturalization (Einbürgerung) in Berlin involves gathering the right documents, taking the citizenship test (Einbürgerungstest), and proving your language proficiency.
 Because wait times can vary significantly based on your specific case and the current workload at the Berlin immigration office (Ausländerbehörde), comparing real timelines from other applicants is the best way to estimate your own waiting period.
 Our database is constantly updated with new submissions from people just like you who are navigating the German citizenship process in Berlin.